TurgenSec/policies/approved/EC_Ethics_and_Culture.md

 >“The UK’s independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.” -- https://ico.org.uk

 ### 1.2.7 CMA: Computer Misuse Act 1990.
 UK law against misuse of computers.
-In the 30 years since it was passed, ethical hackers have never been prosecuted for criminal charges under it.
+In the 30 years since it was passed, we are not aware of any instance when ethical hackers have ever been prosecuted for criminal charges under it.

 ### 1.2.8 GDPR: The General Data Protection Regulation 2016/679